There are two age groups in the 500 Words competition - one for children aged 5-9, and another for children aged 10-13.

 There are Gold, Silver and Bronze prizes up for grabs in each age group.

 The Gold winners in each age group will win a pile of books as tall as the chair of our expert judging panel – Chris Evans.
 That's 1.88 metres tall!
-Plus they will be invited for a tour of the set of a CBBC production, to snoop behind the scenes and see how the drama transfer from script to screen.
-You’ll also get 500 books for their school library.
+You’ll also get 500 books for your school library.

 2nd Prize - HRH's height in books!